Affiliate links on Android Authority may earn us a commission. Learn more.

 Mentioning running smoothly, the Galaxy Tab S9 FE Plus’ other significant changes come under the hood.
 It swaps Qualcomm’s overclocked Snapdragon 8 Gen 2 for Galaxy processor for Samsung’s in-house Exynos 1380 chipset — the same one found on the Samsung Galaxy A54 5G, and more powerful than the processors on the Galaxy Tab A series.
-However, there’s no option for 5G support on the Galaxy Tab S9 FE Plus; you’ll have to grab the smaller Galaxy Tab S9 FE for that.
+However, there’s no option for 5G support on the Galaxy Tab S9 FE Plus in the US; you’ll have to grab the smaller Galaxy Tab S9 FE for that.
 Samsung’s larger Fan Edition tablet drops to lower default RAM and storage than its flagship relative, too.
 You can choose from either 8GB and 128GB or 12GB and 256GB, respectively, and there’s a microSD slot should you need more space.

 Despite its internal differences and display tweaks, the Galaxy Tab S9 FE Plus doesn’t skimp on Samsung’s flagship build quality; it feels almost identical to the Galaxy Tab S9 Plus in hand (I reviewed that, too), pairing a durable aluminum construction and resilient IP68 rating.
 My Galaxy Tab S9 FE Plus arrived in a soft mint green finish, which is pleasant on a tablet.
 It’s barely green in certain lighting, sometimes looking more like a light silver aluminum.
 Its buttons lie in the same positions as the full-spec Galaxy Tab S9 Plus, with the fingerprint reader lying inside the power button on the top edge and the volume rockers next to it.
 The main difference around the frame is that Samsung dropped two of its four stereo speakers.
 They still achieve impressive volume with minimal distortion at the top end; they’re just easier to accidentally cover with your hand.